What is Multiple Sclerosis?

-Multiple Sclerosis, sometimes called MS, is a disorder in which the protective cover that surrounds the nerves, called the myelin sheath, is damaged by the body’s own immune system.
+Multiple Sclerosis is an ailment in which the protective cover surrounding the nerves, called the myelin sheath, is damaged by the body’s immune system.
 Damage to the myelin tissue interrupts the communication between the brain and the rest of the body.
-Some types of Multiple Sclerosis sometimes causes the destruction of the nerves themselves, which is irreversible.
+Some types of Multiple Sclerosis (MS) sometimes cause the destruction of the nerves themselves, which is irreversible.

 Multiple Sclerosis causes a variety of conditions and symptoms.
 Some people experience periods of remission that last for long periods of time, while other people with MS lose their ability to walk.
 The severity of the condition and the symptoms Multiple Sclerosis causes depends on which nerves are affected and how much damage is caused.

 Treatments are available that can help patients recover from attacks of the different types of Multiple Sclerosis and manage symptoms, but there is no cure for the disease.

 Is there a cure for Multiple Sclerosis?

 It is unknown what causes Multiple Sclerosis, but it is thought to be an autoimmune disorder.
 This means that its immune system attacks the body’s tissues.
 In Multiple Sclerosis, the immune system destroys the coating called myelin responsible for protecting the nerves of the spinal cord and brain.
 The myelin sheath is comparable to the insulation commonly found in the insulation coating on electrical wires.